davadazaita/davadazaita/README.md

 ---

-## The Dava planetary government used renewable energy exclusively for its civilian activities.
+## The Dava's planetary government used renewable energy exclusively for its civilian activities.

 ---